TobiasBonifay/HeaderHTTPproject/README.md

 ### Question 2

-This scenario focuses on identifying the URLs with the highest and lowest content length values.
+This scenario focuses on identifying the URLs with the highest and lowest content length values OF THE SAME WEBSITE, here wikipedia.
 It calculates the highest and lowest content length values and presents the results in a human-readable format.

 The available endpoints for this scenario is:
 `http://localhost:5000/question2`